sahandii/python-music_renamer/README.md

 - `--threshold N`: Confidence threshold for automatic matching (0-100, default: 98)
 - `--move`: Move files instead of copying them
 - `--gather`: Place all files directly in the destination directory without organizing into subdirectories
+- `--start N`: Skip the first N files (useful for resuming an interrupted processing)

 ### Example Usage